 Skip to contents

 Scans source files in a directory for PUT annotations that define workflow nodes, inputs, outputs, and metadata.
-Supports both R and Python files with flexible annotation syntax including single-line and multiline formats.
+Supports multiple programming languages with their native comment syntax, including single-line and multiline formats.

 Usage